Premier League: How the European places will be decided on the final day

-Here are all the permutations ahead of the final day of the season.
+Here are the European permutations ahead of the final day of the Premier League season.

-This is how all the European places will be decided in the Premier League in the final round of fixtures this weekend, including next season’s Champions League, Europa League and Europa Conference League.
+The European places will be decided in the Premier League in the final round of fixtures on Sunday.
+Places in next season’s Champions League, Europa League and the new Europa Conference League will all be decided.

-We run through the key games and all the scenarios that could potentially unfold on the final day.
+Here are the permutations for the final day of the Premier League season.

 What Premier League teams will qualify for next season’s Champions League?

-The top four teams qualify directly for the following season’s Champions League group stage.
+The top four Premier League teams qualify directly for the following season’s Champions League group stage.

 Manchester City and Manchester United have already guaranteed their spot in Europe’s premier competition, leaving two more places available.